Agata Ingarden

 She works with multiple media including installation, sculpture and video.
 Her practice is driven by material research as well as investigations in post-humanities, science fiction and mythical narratives.

-Upcoming exhibitions 2024/25: “Shifting” at One Minute Club, Athens, Greek, curated by Florent Frizet (Jan/Feb 2024) / Huidenclub, Rotterdam, curated by Leo Orta and Oliver Zeitoun (Centre Pompidou) (Feb/March 2024) / “Stranger Things” at Neue Galerie Gladbeck, Germany with Jürgen Klauke, Valie Export, Toni Schmale, Joanna Pietrowska (May/June) / Biennale Gwangju, curated by Nicolas Bourreaud, South Korea (Sept 2024) / Museum Appenzell, solo exhibition, Switzerland (2025)
+Exhibitions 2024/25: “Shifting” at One Minute Club, Athens, Greek, curated by Florent Frizet (Jan/Feb 2024) / Huidenclub, Rotterdam, curated by Leo Orta and Oliver Zeitoun (Centre Pompidou) (Feb/March 2024) / “Stranger Things” at Neue Galerie Gladbeck, Germany with Jürgen Klauke, Valie Export, Toni Schmale, Joanna Pietrowska (May/June) / Liste Basel with Piktogramm (June) / Eclipse at 66P Subjective Institution of Culture Poland, curated by Agnieszka Pindera (June/July) / Biennale Gwangju, curated by Nicolas Bourreaud, South Korea (7 Sept – 1 Dec 2024) / Group exhibition at National Museum Krakow, Poland (Dec 2024 – April 2025) / Museum Appenzell, solo exhibition, Switzerland (2025)

 Agata participated in the following residencies: Fondation Fiminco, Paris, France (2021-22), Cité internationale des arts, Paris, France (2021), A l´oeuvre, Lafayette Anticipations, Paris, France (2020), La Totale, Les studios Orta, France (2020), Villa Belleville, Paris, France (2018), Leo XIII Gastatelier, Tilburg, The Netherlands (2018)